 Hanam’s is the eldest of owner Jamal Ahmed’s offspring (with siblings Pomegranate and Laila’s Bistro).
 It sticks to what it does well: no-frills Middle Eastern cooking, Kurdish at heart, with dishes from Lebanese to Saudi.
 Traditional tapestries, luxe gilded curtains and multi-coloured pendant lights create a welcoming vibe over two floors, with a downstairs room ideal for big groups, while a nearly-free BYOB policy (just a 30p recycling charge) assists the atmosphere.
-Take a tour of the region with a set meal option, or try the mushakal starter selection with treats including arancini-like kubba and Kurdish breakfast staple kulicha – fried naan dough fritters.
-From the charcoal grill choose a kebab Kurdish style with naan and salad, or Iranian with a veggie shillah side, either bamya (okra) or tapsi (aubergine and pepper).
+Take a tour of the region with a set meal option, or try the mushakal starter selection including arancini-like kubba and Kurdish breakfast staple kulicha – fried naan dough fritters.
+From the charcoal grill choose a kebab Kurdish-style with naan and salad, or Iranian with a veggie shillah side, either bamya (okra) or tapsi (aubergine and pepper).
 Or try gormeh sabzi, a Persian dish of lamb in lime and spinach, or tashreeb, a rich casserole with a soaked naan base.
 Ease up with gentle rose ice-cream, then finish with a fortifying Arabic coffee, or hit the shisha terrace.

 - High point: Substantial servings of Kurdish cooking

 - Low point: Unlicensed, so don’t forget a bottle if you’re boozing